arbor-sim/arbor/doc/concepts/labels.rst

 .. glossary::
   label
-    A label is a string assigned to an :ref:`expression <labels-expressions>`, and used to refer to the expression or the concrete :term:`region` or :term:`locset` generated when the expression is applied to a morphology.
+    A label is a string assigned to an :ref:`expression <labels-expressions>`, and used to refer to the expression or the concrete :term:`region` or :term:`locset` or :term:`iexpr` generated when the expression is applied to a morphology.

 Although any string is a valid label, it is a good idea to avoid labels that would also be valid expressions in the region DSL; creating a label ``"(tag 1)"`` will only